Junagadh district: Geography

 The district is located on the Kathiawar peninsula in western Gujarat.
-It is surrounded by Rajkot District (North), Porbandar District (North-West), Amreli District (East).
-To the South and West is the Arabian Sea.
+It is surrounded by Gir Somnath district (southeast), Rajkot district (north), Porbandar District (north-west), and Amreli district (east).
+To the south and west is the Arabian Sea.

-Porbandar, was earlier a part of this district, before the Porbandar district was carved out of Junagadh district.
+Porbandar was earlier a part of this district, before the Porbandar district was carved out of Junagadh district.

 Junagadh has a mountain range called Girnar which is a place of pilgrimage for Hinduism and Jainism.

 Divisions

-Talukas of Junagadh are: Junagadh City, Bhesan subdistrict, Junagadh Rural, Keshod, Malia, Manavadar, Mangrol, Mendarda, Vanthali, Visavadar.
+Talukas of Junagadh are Junagadh City, Bhesan subdistrict, Junagadh Rural, Keshod - in this taluka only one Ari-port on this entire Junagadh district, Malia, Manavadar, Mangrol, Mendarda, Vanthali, and Visavadar.

 Transportation

 Junagadh is well connected by road and railway networks.
 It is about 100 km from Rajkot and 350 km from Ahmedabad.
 National highway 8D connects Junagadh to Rajkot via Jetpur.

 Junagadh railway station is also well connected with Rajkot, Ahmedabad.
 It is in the city area.
 Junagadh also has an airport at Keshod which has limited connectivity with Mumbai.

-The district has a long shore line and has ports like Veraval, Mangrol, Chorwad etc. But it has limited usages other than fisheries industry.
+The district has a long shoreline and has ports including Veraval, Mangrol, and Chorwad.
+However, it has limited use other than the fishery industry.